Jax's Gift

 If you enjoyed this blog, please subscribe and please share!

-Every penny donated goes to the animals we rescue whose lives we profoundly touch, who touch us in return, and facilitates a labour of love that transcends words.
+Every penny donated goes to the animals we rescue, whose lives we profoundly touch, who touch us in return, and facilitates a labour of love that transcends both words and worlds.

 We are privileged and honoured to serve and we invite you to join our Lighthouse Family, that we may continue to shine brightly, lighting the way for others.